 With no intention of overshadowing the Sagrada Familia, the Gothic quarter or the Montjuïc mountain, Poblenou is one of those places in Barcelona that deserve to be discovered as soon as possible.
-If we take into account the undeniable historical, architectural and economic importance that its had since the nineteenth century we give Poblenou our recommendation.
+If we take into account the undeniable historical, architectural and economic importance that it has had since the nineteenth century, Poblenou is definitely a place to visit.

 From that time, there are still towering brick chimneys that bear witness to one of the largest concentrations of industries in southern Europe, as well as century-old factories that, in some cases, have been restored and converted into equipment, museums and universities.